-Tuolumne Grove Trail is a 3.2 mile moderately trafficked out and back trail located near Yosemite National Park, CA that features beautiful wild flowers and is rated as moderate.
+Tuolumne Grove Trail is a 3.2 mile moderately trafficked out and back trail located near Yosemite National Park, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.

 Beautiful and must see.
 Steep downgrade first mile (and last mile is a steep uphill) but the rest is pretty flat and insanely beautiful.
 Gigantic sequoia trees (some of the largest in the nation).
 Lots to explore.
 One of my son's favorite hikes ever.